croner-i-web/progression-framework/frameworks/engineering/data.md

     content:
       - level: 1
         criteria:
-          - "Provides regular status updates to their mentor/buddy"
           - "Points out syntactical improvements in code reviews"
           - "Writes PR descriptions that provide basic context for the change"
           - "Seeks guidance from other engineers, rather than answers"